-5 Early Signs Your Shopify Store Has a Customer Retention Problem
+5 Warning Signs Your Shopify Store Is Losing Customers

 Growing a Shopify store is exciting, but sustainable growth depends on customer retention, not just customer acquisition.
-Research shows it costs 5–7x more to acquire a new customer than to retain an existing one.
+Research shows it costs 5 to 25 times more expensive to acquire a new customer than to retain an existing one.

-A healthy store doesn’t just rely on first-time buyers; it nurtures repeat purchases, grows customer lifetime value (CLV), and builds loyalty through excellent post-purchase experiences.
-But how to know if your Shopify store has customer retention issues?
+A healthy store doesn't just rely on first-time buyers; it nurtures repeat purchases, grows customer lifetime value (CLV), and builds loyalty through excellent post-purchase experiences.
+But how do you know if your Shopify store has customer retention issues?
 There are always warning signs before churn becomes unmanageable.

 Why Customer Retention Matters for Shopify Stores